wisdomagbeve01/british_airways_forage/README.md

 ![image](https://github.com/user-attachments/assets/1b0560a6-f452-4de3-a83b-e0fc04ede53f)

 The plot enhances interpretability by clearly displaying the importance scores alongside the feature names, providing valuable insights for further analysis and decision-making in the context of booking completion.

+### Evaluation and Result Summary
+The evaluation of the machine learning model revealed several key insights:

+- **Most Important Variable:** The most significant variable in the model was purchase_lead, which represents the time between the purchase date and the departure date.
+This indicates that understanding how far in advance customers make their bookings plays a crucial role in predicting booking completion.
+- **Significant Flight Information:** Variables related to flight details, such as flight time and duration, also showed significant influence on the model's predictions.
+This suggests that customers' choices and behaviors are closely linked to the specifics of their flights.
+- **Booking Origin:** Interestingly, the booking origin of the customer did not appear to be an important factor in the model.
+This insight could prompt further investigation into customer demographics and preferences that may better capture their behavior.
+- **Model Performance:** The model achieved an accuracy of approximately 0.7 (Precision) but only 0.003 (Recall), indicating that while it can correctly identify a majority of booking completions, it struggles to accurately capture the true positives.
+This suggests that the model requires further improvement to enhance its predictive capabilities.

+### Recommendations

+To enhance the model's performance, it is advisable to consider adding more customer-centric features.
+Incorporating additional data points, such as customer demographics, past purchasing behavior, or preferences, could provide a more comprehensive view and potentially improve the model's predictive accuracy.